eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 2. ISO standard compatibility to the mDoc format

 Cresent focuses on:
-1. Quick adoption (LiGa: how do they want to achieve this?)
+1. Quick adoption
+	1. By providing clearer documentation.
+	2. Providing sample application.
+	3. Providing support to the two main credential types.
+	4. Using more popular programming language is this context (Rust).
-2. Ease of use (LiGa: for the developers, or the users?)
+2. Ease of use
+	1. Clear instructions on installation, and usage
+	2. The sample app provides a lower barrier to use

 Along with the specific needs for Swiyu, one of these two solutions might be more suitable than the other.
 The Swiyu features that are relevant here are: